By Mariya Salim Jul. 19, 2018

 And, so in the last couple of years, I’ve stopped holding back.
 I answer queries about my mother’s absence in great detail.
 I lace them with stories about her cooking, her no-waste policy when it came to food, and her undying warmth.
 But it was in May this year, that I took a leap of faith.
 On Mother’s Day, I chose to make my grief public: I launched an online search for her.

-It has taken me 17 long years and a lot of courage, but I’m finally here to talk about my mother.
+It has taken me many years and a lot of courage, but I’m finally here to talk about my mother.
 Her name is Darakhshan Tabassum/Salim and she was born in Bareilly on May 24, 1961.
 A bright student, my mother was the first graduate in her community who went on to complete her Masters in Biochemistry from Aligarh Muslim University.
 She isn’t just a benevolent human being who fed the hungry every Thursday, but is also a great cook.
 Even after all the distance that has crept between us, I can still taste her chicken qorma and double-flavoured cake whenever I close my eyes.
 And, there hasn’t been a day where I haven’t bemoaned not having enough photos of her.

 My mother turned 57 this year.
 And someday I’m going to be reunited with her.